tccttc/Simple-image-transfer-tool/README.md

 Second script: `transforming_images.py`.
 It scan through a directory called `markdown_directory` and identify all the **image paths** in markdown files, extract it from `image_directory`, then move the **image paths**.
 This script is for transferring the images used in markdown files from one folder to another (for some purpose).

-Example scenario: moving a few hundred images from thousands of images in `../_resources` to `imgs/`, given that you have those image paths in your markdown file.
+Example scenario: you want to move hundreds images from thousands of images in `../_resources` to `imgs/`, given that you have those image paths in your markdown file.